Home > Analyses > Basic Materials > The Sherwin-Williams Company

 Financial Ratios

-The table below summarizes key financial ratios for The Sherwin-Williams Company over recent years, providing insight into profitability, efficiency, liquidity, leverage, and shareholder returns:
+The following table summarizes key financial ratios for The Sherwin-Williams Company from 2021 to 2025, reflecting profitability, valuation, liquidity, leverage, and efficiency metrics:

 Ratios20212022202320242025